 His only accommodating friends were cats and, to a lesser extent, dogs – he spurned the I-love-myself look on their soft, licked, black wet noses.

 Some time in the late Eighties, after moving to London in ’82, aged nineteen, I broke up after five years with a Geordie working class hero.
 She bore a resemblance to Juliette Binoche and that spark that transcended appearances.
 And the lustrous crop of sometimes short hair and her bone structure made her compare well with the pop-romantic Tony Hadley from Spandau Ballet – proportions and symmetries in need of no make-up.

-Fusing personal and political expression, she had finally removed that revolting phallocratic ego from between her legs once and for all and grown up to join the cadre of socialist lesbian feminists – and after some winnowing she found a lover in the form of an avowed ex-IRA member from the North of Ireland.
+Fusing personal and political expression, she had finally removed that revolting phallocratic ego from between her legs once and for all and grown up to join the cadre of socialist lesbian feminists – and after some winnowing (or bold, predatory cruising) she found a lover in the form of an avowed ex-IRA member from the North of Ireland.

 The soulmate had the caché of having been a “political prisoner” and her tower block council flat in Finsbury Park would occasionally serve as a halfway house for a couple I met there—when I went round for a cup of tea—who were apparently en route to reconnoitre Dutch airfields.
 She did allege—and one hoped not merely to impress—that her flat was a way station for the Special Branch on their interrogatory rounds too.